-The Class A Common Stock is subject to redemption and will be recorded at redemption value and classified as temporary equity upon the completion of the SPAC IPO, in accordance with Accounting Standards Codification ("ASC") Topic 480 "Distinguishing Liabilities from Equity."
-In such case, Gladstone Acquisition will proceed with a Business Combination if it has net tangible assets of at least \$5,000,001 upon such consummation of a Business Combination and, if it seeks stockholder approval, a majority of the issued and outstanding shares voted are voted in favor of the Business Combination.
+The SPAC Common Stock is subject to redemption and is recorded at redemption value and classified as temporary equity in accordance with ASC Topic 480 "Distinguishing Liabilities from Equity."
+Gladstone Acquisition will proceed with a Business Combination only if it has net tangible assets of at least \$5,000,001 upon such consummation of a Business Combination and, if it seeks stockholder approval, a majority of the issued and outstanding shares voted are voted in favor of the Business Combination.

 Sponsor has purchased an aggregate of 4,298,496 private placement warrants at a price of \$1.00 per private placement warrant for an aggregate purchase price of \$4,298,496.
 Each private placement warrant is identical to the warrants underlying the units sold in this offering, except as described in the prospectus.
+The warrant investment was eliminated in consolidation.

 Gladstone Acquisition's units are listed on The Nasdaq Capital Market under the symbol "GLEEU."
-Effective September 27, 2021, which was the 52nd day following the SPAC IPO, the Class A Common Stock and warrants comprising the units began separate trading on Nasdaq under the symbols "GLEE" and "GLEEW," respectively.
+Effective September 27, 2021, the SPAC Common Stock and warrants comprising the units began separate trading on The Nasdaq Capital Market under the symbols "GLEE" and "GLEEW," respectively.